isomerpages/mci-m3-old/_focus-areas/5-a-healthy-community-for-all.md

 ![A Healthy Community for all](/images/NNM(445).JPG)

-On 12 March 2023, M³ introduced community health as its <a href="/images/PDF/FA5 Media Factsheet.pdf" class="no-pdf-icon" style="margin-left:0;">fifth focus area</a>, with the aim to rally the Malay/Muslim community in promoting healthy living lifestyles and empowering them to organise and scale community-led initiatives.
+On 12 March 2023, M³ has introduced community health as its <a href="/images/PDF/FA5 Media Factsheet.pdf" class="no-pdf-icon" style="margin-left:0;">fifth focus area</a>, with the aim to rally the Malay/Muslim community in promoting healthy living lifestyles and empowering them to organise and scale community-led initiatives.
 The Ministry of Health and Health Promotion Board work closely with M³ agencies to support the initiatives.
 This work stream is led by Mdm Rahayu Mahzam, Senior Parliamentary Secretary for Health and Law.

 ### **Saham Kesihatan**